Research

 N-glycosylation is fundamental protein modifications with large structural variations (Fig. 1).
 Moreover, formation of each branch is protein-selective and occurs on limited proteins.
 However, it is poorly understood at molecular level how each branch functions and how such protein selectivity is accomplished.

-We tackle these questions by focusing on biosynthetic branching enzymes (glycosyltransferases).
+We tackle these questions by focusing on biosynthetic enzymes (glycosyltransferases).
 We expect that our results will finally lead to development of new therapeutics against glycan-related diseases.

 Bisecting GlcNAc, an accelerator of Alzheimer’s disease